Creating a new project for MetricQ

 to prevent breakage caused by incompatibilities introduced in future releases of dependencies.

-For compatibility with older release of pip
+For compatibility with older release of pip and to enable editable installs for development,

-include a dummy setup.py
+include a dummy setup.py:

 # setup.py: